Diospyros cathayensis

 What's the taxonomical classification of Diospyros cathayensis?

-Diospyros cathayensis belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
-Within this lineage, it is placed in the class Equisetopsida and the subclass Magnoliidae.
-Further taxonomic refinement positions the plant within the order Ericales and the family Ebenaceae.
-Finally, it is identified by the genus Diospyros and is specifically designated by the species epithet cathayensis.
+Diospyros cathayensis belongs to the kingdom Plantae and is classified within the phylum Streptophyta.
+As a member of the class Equisetopsida and the subclass Magnoliidae, it falls under the order Ericales.
+This plant is a representative of the family Ebenaceae and is further categorized under the genus Diospyros, with its specific designation being the species cathayensis.

 What are the morphological characteristics of this plant?